 Before you apply for your visa, you will need to obtain your Immigration Healthcare Surcharge (IHS) reference number.

 The UKVI website contains information to help you.

 What are Biometric Residence Permits (BRPs)?

-When you do your visa application, please tick the box for delivery to our University in the “Alternative Location” field and put in our unique code which is 2HE522.
-This way your visa will be sent to us for you to collect at enrolment.
+When you make your visa application, please tick the box for delivery to our University in the “Alternative Location” field and put in our unique code which is 2HE522.
+This way, your visa will be sent to us for you to collect at enrolment.

-If you are successful with your visa application you will be issued with a vignette in your passport which is valid for 30 days from your intended travel date in your visa application.
+If you are successful with your Student Visa application, you will be issued with a vignette in your passport, which is valid for 30 days from your intended travel date in your visa application.
 This will be you if you are coming to study for a period of six months or more.